ynotopec/realtime-transcription/README.md

 - If CUDA/cuDNN libraries are missing, model loading will automatically fall back to `FW_DEVICE=cpu` with `FW_COMPUTE=float32`.
 You can set these values explicitly to avoid GPU-related warnings.
+- Ensure a compatible `torch` wheel is installed for your platform (CPU-only or matching CUDA version).
+For example, with CUDA 12.4 use `pip install --index-url https://download.pytorch.org/whl/cu124 torch==2.4.1` before installing the remaining requirements.

 ## Production checklist